Value for Money 60%

-Whistler is the leviathan of the North American ski scene – a big, dynamic and buzzing resort which attracts skiers from all over the globe.
+Whistler is a leviathan of the North American ski scene – a big, dynamic and buzzing resort that attracts skiers from all over the globe.
 Some will find its size and popularity overwhelming.
-But for most the only drawback is the occasional bout of iffy weather.
+But for most the only drawback is the occasional bout of iffy weather

 Essential Advice for the Perfect Trip